Pot farmer's dreams go up in smoke during California wildfires

 California voters approved medical marijuana in 1996, despite a federal ban, and last year approved recreational use of the drug by adults.
 Since then, the state has been developing rules to allow recreational sales.

-Lopas said he and his girlfriend, Monika Meyers, were focussing on the medical marijuana market, taking a “wait and see” approach to the developing recreational market.
+Lopas said he and his girlfriend, Monika Meyers, were focusing on the medical marijuana market, taking a “wait and see” approach to the developing recreational market.

 Medical marijuana businesses in California are expected to operate as non-profit cooperatives, but beginning in January 2018 they can apply to run as for-profit companies, according to the California Franchise Tax Board.